Now that you have received your acceptance letter, there are just a few steps you need to take to become an Emmanuel College student:

 After you submit your enrollment form and enrollment deposit, watch your Emmanuel e-mail account for information about Orientation!
 Orientation is a two-day (one overnight), mandatory program for all new students.
 Prior to your arrival, you will receive an online booklet with everything you need to know about registration, information on accessing disability services, areas of student involvement (Student Activities), campus ministry, residence life and Boston visitor information.
 Everyone is required to attend Orientation, and you must register between May 1st-May 31st.

 As a new student, you must take the online Assessment of Foundation Skills in math and language before registering for classes.
-This will be available from May 1st-June 15th on the MySaints portal.
+The assessment will be available on the MySaints portal after May 1st, and must be completed by June 10th.

 As a new student, Emmanuel must receive your final, official high school transcript before the first day of classes in the fall.
 If you took a college course while in high school, Emmanuel will need that final, official transcript as well.
 Transfer students: Emmanuel must have your final, official high school and college transcripts from all colleges attended, even for only one course.